adembudak/vim-doctor/README.md

 $ sudo make -j 8
 ```
 The '-j' parameter says how many cores we dedicate to the build process.
 Generally the more cores used, the faster the build process, therefore the less time the build will take.
-At the end of this process, an executables will be created.
-To make them available as system command we need to copy them to appropriate directories (you need superuser permissions):
+At the end of this process, executables will be created.
+To make them available as system command, we need to copy them to appropriate directories (you need superuser permissions):

 ```
 $ sudo make install